eduvpn/documentation/SERVER_DISCOVERY.md

 The application MUST verify ALL signatures over ALL files when retrieving them BEFORE using them.

+## Version

 All discovery files contain the `"v"` key in the root.
-It is in the format `YYYYMMDDXX` where `XX` indicates the version of the day.
-The first version of the day is for example `2020041100`.
-The next version is `2020041101`.
-When downloading a JSON discovery file it MUST be made sure the `"v"` of the new file is >= `"v"` of the previous obtained file.
+It is in the "ATOM" format, e.g. `2020-04-13T09:17:51+00:00`.
+When downloading a JSON discovery file it MUST be made sure the `"v"` of the new file is > `"v"` of the previous obtained (cached) file.
 The application MUST NOT parse the `"v"` field, but simply perform a string compare.